mikevonwang/rhaetia/README.md

 import Rhaetia from 'rhaetia';
 ```

-If you use Webpack, you could instead include Rhaetia in Webpack's `providePlugin()`, and avoid having to write the above `import` statement over and over:
+If you use Webpack, you could instead include Rhaetia in Webpack's `ProvidePlugin()`, and avoid having to write the above `import` statement over and over:

 ```javascript
 plugins: [